edgedb/edgedb/docs/intro/schema.rst

     type Person {
       required name: str;
     }

+The ``link`` keyword can be omitted for non-computed links since EdgeDB v3.

 Use the ``required`` and ``multi`` keywords to specify the cardinality of the relation.